dmx-systems/dmx-documentation/docs/installation.rst

 Installation and first launch
 *****************************

-Although DMX is a client-server application, installation and launching the DMX Webclient for the first time, is as easy as buttering a toast:
+Although DMX is a client-server application, installation and first launch of the DMX Webclient, is as easy as buttering a toast:

 1. Download `dmx-5.2.zip <https://download.dmx.systems/dmx-5.2.zip>`_
 2. Unzip it.
 Result is a folder ``dmx-5.2``